dwromero/ckconv/README.md

 conda activate ckconv
 pip install -r requirements.txt
 ```

+###### manual installation
+If you prefer to construct the conda environment manually, please follow the commands speficiend in `manual_installation.txt`

 #### Experiments and `config` files
 To reproduce the experiments in the paper, please follow the configurations given in the file `runs/my_experiment.sh`